 Cancer was the number one cause of potential years of life lost, accounting for 1,543 years per 100,000 people in Maine.

 Within Maine, there is a lot of random variation between the county rates.
-Counties whose rates for all cancers combined are significantly lower than the rate in Maine include Cumberland and Sagadahoc.
-Counties with a significantly higher rate of all cancers combined include Hancock, Penobscot, and Washington Counties.
-(See Data Tables, page 42, for 95% confidence intervals.)
+Counties whose rates for all cancers combined are significantly lower than the rate in Maine include Cumberland and York.